hbridge/Duffy/strand/iOS/Strand/StrandChanges.md

 # Swap

+## Dec 1st, 2014 (4806)

+- New suggestions tab to see suggested swaps better
+- Like button in feed
+- Bug fixes (no more wrong counts in the friends tab)

 ## Nov 19th, 2014 (4805)

 - Fix issues when viewing full photos on small screens (4S and below)